Skip to content

 Validator

-A Validator inspects the extraction result and can reject it if it doesn't meet your requirements.
-Unlike post-processors, validator errors stop the pipeline immediately.
-They're a hard gate.
+A Validator inspects extraction results and can reject them if they don't meet requirements.
+Unlike post-processors, validator errors stop the pipeline immediately — they're a hard gate.

 Two common validator patterns: